 This is why we recommend new gun owners purchase something that they can take to the range and shoot regularly.
 Consider things like standard issues, availability, and pricing.

 Iron sights are simple, they don’t provide magnification, but they also don’t require batteries.
 Most of the time, they are made of plastic or steel.
+As you learn to shoot, you will learn how to align the sights to the target properly.

 Scopes, however, are less common on handguns.
 They are mostly used for hunting or long-distance target shooting.